 Representing the college with his peers at the global CFA Research Challenge, which is an annual global competition in equity research, has been Abdallah’s favorite experience.
 “My team and I worked closely to conduct in-depth analysis and produce a full sell-side equity research report on SS&C Technologies (NASDAQ: SSNC) that exceeded the expectations of our industry mentor as well as the CFA committee members,” he said.

 Abdallah will begin working as an analyst in the healthcare coverage group at Cowen & Company in New York.
 He hopes to attend business school in the future.
 Abdallah shared that he is honored to have graduated as the salutatorian.
 “This achievement came unexpectedly,” he said.
 “I am exceedingly grateful to be recognized for my hard work and for the opportunity to attend Trinity, which would not have been possible without the support of generous donors.”

-The Commencement ceremony on campus has been postponed until spring 2021.
 To read more about how Trinity celebrated the Class of 2020 this spring, click here.